Air India urinating case | Delhi court grants bail to accused Shankar Mishra

 Patiala House Court in Delhi court on Tuesday granted bail to Shankar Mishra, who is accused of allegedly urinating on a woman on board an Air India flight from New York to New Delhi on November 26 last year.

-Additional Sessions Judge Harjyot Singh Bhalla granted the relief on a personal bond of Rs 1 lakh.
+Additional Sessions Judge Harjyot Singh Bhalla granted the relief on a personal bond of ₹1 lakh.
 The judge was hearing an appeal filed by the accused against an order of a magisterial court that had denied him bail.

 The metropolitan magistrate had on January 11 denied relief to Mr. Mishra, saying the act was utterly disgusting and repulsive, shocked the civic consciousness and needed to be deprecated.